 Keep conversations kid-focused.
 Never let a discussion with your ex-partner digress into a conversation about your needs or their needs; it should always be about your child's needs only.

+Quickly relieve stress in the moment.
 It may seem impossible to stay calm when dealing with a difficult ex-spouse who’s hurt you in the past or has a real knack for pushing your buttons.
 But by practicing quick stress relief techniques, you can learn to stay in control when the pressure builds.
-See: Quick Stress Relief

 Improving the relationship with your ex